mcbenjemaa/helm2tohelm3/README.md

 - Migrate Helm releases to Helm3
 - Cleanup.

-The script will run the dry-run first then prompt you to select [Yes/No] for any given action, but it will do only Dryrun for the first Release and then after the confirmation of the prompt. it will run all releases migration without dry-run and without confirmation.
+The script will run the dry-run first then prompt you to select [Yes/No] for any given action, but please be aware that it will run Dryrun for the first Release only when migrating Releases, and then after the confirmation of the prompt, it will run all migration without dry-run and without confirmation.

+If you notice something wrong within the dry-run you can stop the script and choose NO.

-The script will create Backup files in the location provided, by default it's  the current directoy: e.g. `backup/output-files`. see [output files](backup/output-files/README.md)
+The script will create Backup files in the provided location, by default it's the current directoy: e.g. `backup/output-files`. see [output files](backup/output-files/README.md)

 ### Build and run.